turbot/steampipe-plugin-prismacloud/docs/tables/prismacloud_account.md

 ---
-title: "Steampipe Table: prisma_account - Query Prisma Cloud accounts using SQL"
+title: "Steampipe Table: prismacloud_account - Query Prisma Cloud accounts using SQL"
 description: "Allows users to query Prisma Cloud accounts.
 This table provides information about each account, including the cloud type, account status, and more.
 It can be used to monitor account details, status, and modifications."
 ---

-# Table: prisma_account - Query Prisma Cloud accounts using SQL
+# Table: prismacloud_account - Query Prisma Cloud accounts using SQL

 The Prisma Cloud account table in Steampipe provides you with information about accounts within Prisma Cloud.
 This table allows you, as a security engineer or cloud administrator, to query account-specific details, including account type, status, cloud type, and more.
 You can utilize this table to gather insights on accounts, such as account status, last modification details, and more.
 The schema outlines the various attributes of the Prisma Cloud account for you, including the account ID, name, and associated groups.

 ## Table Usage Guide

-The `prisma_account` table in Steampipe provides information about accounts within Prisma Cloud.
+The `prismacloud_account` table in Steampipe provides information about accounts within Prisma Cloud.
 This table allows you to query details such as the account's cloud type, status, and more, enabling you to manage and monitor your cloud accounts effectively.

 ## Examples

 ### Basic Info

 Retrieve basic information about Prisma Cloud accounts, such as account ID, name, cloud type, and status.
 This query helps you to understand the overall configuration and status of your accounts.

 ```sql+postgres